neuroglia-io/monaco-yaml-prebuilt/README.md

 # Monaco Editor - Prebuilt YAML support
-A prebuilt version of [monaco-yaml](https://github.com/remcohaszing/monaco-yaml) available straight out in the browser.
+A prebuilt version of [monaco-yaml](https://github.com/remcohaszing/monaco-yaml) available straight in the browser.

 # Usage
 You can use it straight out of the box, just load the precompiled `monaco-editor.js` in your browser.